nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Deleting a Flashcard : `delete`
-Deletes the flashcard in the deck
+Deletes a flashcard in the deck

 Format: `delete INDEX`
 Examples: